 The Tour of Břevnov monastery

-Guided Tours: Church, Crypt and Old Abbot’s Residence
+Guided Tour: Church, Crypt, Old Abbot’s Residence and Garden Pavilion Vojtěška.

 Saturday: 10.00 14.00